What progress has Morocco achieved in terms of the MDGs ?

 The scope of application of the SDGs includes social progress, equitable growth and environmental management, which are interlinked and cannot be addressed independently.
 For example, the reduction in child mortality will depend on the improvement in the education of women which, in turn, will depend on the improvement in infrastructure, especially in rural areas.

 Consequently, there is a need to make technical choices, but especially political choices, in order to optimize financial resources.
-The lack of consideration of the consistency of the development goals, and the coordination of policies allowing them to be achieved, was one of the major shortcomings in the design and implementation of the MDGs.
+The lack of consideration of the consistency of the development goals, and the coordination of policies allowing them to be achieved, was one of the major shortcomings in the design and implementation of the MDGs in Morocco.

 How many people do these vulnerable groups concern ?